-Some example well-being outcome statements (taken from the National Well-being Statement) My individual circumstances are considered.Control over day to day life.
-I am happy and do the things that make me happy.
+National Well-being Domains Some example well-being outcome statements (taken from the National Well-being Statement) Securing rights and entitlements My individual circumstances are considered.Control over day to day life.
+Physical and mental health and emotional well-being I am happy and do the things that make me happy.
 Physical, intellectual, emotional, social and behavioural development.
-I am safe and protected from abuse and neglect.
-I do the things that matter to me.
-I belong.
-I feel valued in society.
-I contribute towards my social life and can be with the people that I choose.
-I live in a home that best supports me to achieve my well-being.
+Protection from abuse and neglect I am safe and protected from abuse and neglect.
+Education, training and recreation I do the things that matter to me.
+Domestic, family and personal relationships I belong.
+Contribution made to society I feel valued in society.
+Social and economic well-being I contribute towards my social life and can be with the people that I choose.
+Suitability of living accommodation I live in a home that best supports me to achieve my well-being.
+The full version of the Well-being Statement can be found at: http://gov.wales/docs/dbss/publications/150722/wellbeingen.pdf